UoP-1A/StudentScheduler/docs/source/index.rst

 **Example 1: Scheduling a Study Session**

-A user wants to organize a group study session for their "Calculus" module:
+A user wants to organise a group study session for their "Calculus" module:

 .. code-block:: python